 Dipping these hand-formed sheets in another coat of resin adds dimension and texture.
 The layering- and eventual dripping- helps form the realistic lock of splashing water

 *Your hands will get coated in resin at this point.
 You MUST use gloves made for chemical handling or kitchen cleaning gloves for this part.

 After I dip the formed pieces in fresh resin, I don’t just set them down on a flat surface (that would cause all the resin to settle in a uniform way).
 Instead, I lay them out on bubblewrap which, itself, is spread over an uneven surface.
 Both the texture of the surface beneath the bubblewrap and the bubblewrap itself (bumpy side up) add dimension to the resin.

 By continuing this process with all of my sheets, I can create layers of water-like textures to build from later.
 Not all pieces will be used in a project, but making lots of waves gives me plenty of options to choose from in the next step when I’m building the actual splash.

-Allow to cure, then place splash base in Reservoir
+Allow Splashes to cure, then Create a Base in a Reservoir

 For this project I wanted to place the splashes so they looked like they were coming out of glasses, but the process will be exactly the same if you’re working with a model railroad waterfall or any other project where you’re making water look like it’s splashing from one place to another.